zhiqwang/yolort/README.md

 ## 🎨 Model Graph Visualization

-Now, `yolov5rt` can draw the model graph directly, checkout our [visualize-jit-models](notebooks/visualize-jit-models.ipynb) notebook to see how to use and visualize the model graph.
+Now, `yolort` can draw the model graph directly, checkout our [visualize-jit-models](notebooks/visualize-jit-models.ipynb) notebook to see how to use and visualize the model graph.

 <a href="notebooks/assets/yolov5.detail.svg"><img src="notebooks/assets/yolov5.detail.svg" alt="YOLO model visualize" width="500"/></a>